 Where in the World?

 - The Artisans Angkor Silk Farm is located about 16 km (10 miles) from downtown Siem Reap.
-We hailed a tuktuk to get there, and the driver knew how to find it.
+We hailed a tuktuk in Siem Reap, and our driver had no problems finding the site.
 The ride took about 20 minutes.

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.